maxxonair/BlueBook-Descent-and-Landing-Analysis-Toolkit-DaLAT/README.md

 27/09/2019

 - 3 degree of freedom and 6 degree of freedom vehicle dynamics simulation, designed for various analyses between orbit and surface with respect to a variety of planetary bodies, with and without atmoshpere.
-- Customizable to various problems (very simple to very complex), e.g re-entry trajectories, landing trajectories, ascent trajectories, atmospheric flight, controlled landing, system failure analysis ...
+- Customizable to various problems (very simple to very complex), e.g re-entry trajectories, landing trajectories, ascent trajectories, atmospheric flight, controlled landing, system failure analysis, subsystem performance analysis ...
-- Integrated controller setup to simulate simplified control strategies.
+- Integrated controller setup to simulate simplified control strategies, as well as the option to include external code.
-- Integrated gravity model (asymmetric gravity, rotating planet)
+- Integrated gravity model based on spherical harmonics (asymmetric gravity, rotating planet)
 - Integrated atmosphere model (free molecular flow and continuum model)
-- Integrated system error model to simulate partial subsystem failure(s) and analyse system robustness.# BlueBook Descent and Landing Analysis Toolkit
+- Integrated system error model to simulate uncertainties, as well as partial subsystem failure(s), allows analyse system robustness.# BlueBook Descent and Landing Analysis Toolkit

 General Infos: